abelnnieva/church-landing-page/README.md

-# Express Landing Page PoC
+# church-landing-page

-A proof of concept built with Express and the Pug template engine for a landing page of a church.
+Sample project for a church landing page, built using Express 4 and the Pug template engine.

 ![Screenshot of express-landing-page-poc](screencapture.png)